oracle/oci-cloud-controller-manager/docs/provider-configuration.md

    ranges.
 E.g. 10.82.0.0/16 30000-32000.
  - `subnet1`: The OCID of the first of two required Subnets to which loadbalancers will be attached.
- - `subnet1`: The OCID of the second of two required Subnets to which loadbalancers will be attached.
+ - `subnet2`: The OCID of the second of two required Subnets to which loadbalancers will be attached.
- - `securityLists`: A map of Subnet OCIDs to Security List OCIDs to enable configuration of which Security Lists the oci-cloud-controller-manager mutates when creating ingress/egress rules to enable traffic to ingress/egress the Kubernetes cluster via loadbalancers.
+ - `securityLists`: A map of Subnet OCIDs to Security List OCIDs to enable configuration of which Security Lists the oci-cloud-controller-manager manages when creating ingress/egress rules to enable traffic to ingress/egress the Kubernetes cluster via loadbalancers.